anyeZHY/GEFF/README.md

 The "contributions" of this project are as follows:

 - Transfer [PIXIE](https://github.com/YadiraF/PIXIE) [CVPR 2021] model from 3D human body reconstruction to gaze estimation.
-Now the features of head fuse with that of eyes (we call our model as GEFF).
+Now the features of the head fuse with that of the eyes (we call our model GEFF).
-- Implement [SimCLR](https://github.com/google-research/simclr) [ICML 2020] framework for training deep and complicated network (Currently the SimCLR framework was adapted for GEFF).
+- Implement [SimCLR](https://github.com/google-research/simclr) [ICML 2020] framework for training deep and complicated networks (Currently the SimCLR framework was adapted for GEFF).
-- Augment datas.
+- Augment data.
 Flip the images horizontally.
 Swap the left eyes and the right eyes.
 Use masks to generalize our model.

 <details>
   <summary>中文版介绍 (Chinese Version, For TAs)</summary><br>